ggreer/the_silver_searcher/doc/ag.1.md

     Search up to NUM directories deep, -1 for unlimited.
 Default is 25.

   * `-e --regexp`:
     Use PATTERN as the pattern.
-This can be used to specify multiple search patterns, or to protect a pattern beginning with a hyphen (-).
+This can be used to protect a pattern pattern beginning with a hyphen (-).

   * `--[no]filename`:
     Print file names.
 Enabled by default, except when searching a single file.